-Coming in at exactly the same price as the H20, Orbea has swapped the all Shimano 12 speed drivetrain for the SRAM NX Eagle.
+Coming in at nearly the same price as the H20 LT, Orbea has swapped the all Shimano 12 speed drivetrain for the SRAM NX Eagle.

 Could it be the best of both worlds?
-The shifters and rear derailleur are NX Eagle, and the cassette is the PG-1230 11-50T offering.
+The shifters and rear derailleur are GX Eagle, and the cassette is the PG-1230 11-50T offering.

 The Shimano SRAM debate has been going on for many years, and I’m sure it will continue.
-Choosing between the H20 Shimano or SRAM Eagle will almost certainly come down to personal preference.
+Choosing between the H20 LT with Shimano or H20-Eagle with SRAM will almost certainly come down to personal preference.